Extraltodeus/3DGravity-simulator/README.md

 You can also set the global gravity constant or even use a negative one, anchore a star, have everything only on a 2D pane, pause/unpause the physics and stop everything where it is.

+Check out the repository release if you want to try it!

+A few screenshots :

 ![Screenshot](grav1.png?raw=true)